 8 Practical Ways to Manage Diabetes in Seniors

 With diabetes affecting a majority of seniors, many caregivers are taking care of someone with this serious health condition.
-To avoid severe diabetes complications, help your older adult make lifestyle choices that keep blood sugar at healthy levels.
+To help prevent severe diabetes complications, encourage an older adult to make lifestyle choices that keep blood sugar at healthy levels.
 Vive Health shares an essential checklist of 8 ways to manage diabetes in seniors.

 If you care for an older parent, spouse, or relative, there is a good chance you’re helping them manage their diabetes.